Anishkrishnan5/canopy/README.md

 canopy is an open-source runtime that manages an AI agent's working memory.

-Instead of continually appending every tool call, observation, and reasoning step into an ever-growing context window, Canopy dynamically allocates context by deciding what should remain active, what should be summarized, what should become passive, and what should be retrieved only when necessary.
+Instead of continually appending every tool call, observation, and reasoning step into an ever-growing context window, canopy dynamically allocates context by deciding what should remain active, what should be summarized, what should become passive, and what should be retrieved only when necessary.

 The goal is to make long-running agents: